Architecture of London: St Paul's Cathedral and The City Churches

-The most striking architectural achievement of the new city was the reconstruction of St Paul's Cathedral and the City Churches by Christopher Wren, the preeminent architect of the English Baroque movement.
+The most striking architectural achievement of the new city was the reconstruction of St Paul's Cathedral and the City Churches by Christopher Wren and his design team, which included other notable architects like Nicholas Hawksmoor and John Vanbrugh.
 Much like his masterplan for the reconstruction of the city, Wren's original design for the new St Paul's Cathedral was rejected and a compromise design had to be reached.
 Inspired by St. Peter's Basilica in Rome, Wren originally wanted to build a domed baroque style cathedral built in a Greek cross layout, but this design was rejected by the church as a result of the papist connotations of the Southern European design.
 In an act of compromise, the design that was eventually built is a hybrid design which utilises baroque ornamentation and a great dome but built on the Latin cross layout of the former gothic cathedral.

-Largely as a result of the awkward incorporation of a Latin cross layout in a baroque design, the overall composition of the cathedral is considered to be inferior to most comparable baroque cathedrals of the same period, but the 111-metre-high dome completed in 1710 is one of the greatest ever built, and has become one of London's most enduring landmarks; it was London's tallest building from 1710 until 1962.
-The main west facade with its double corinthian order and fine baroque towers is another successful feature of the exterior, with an imposing scale when viewed up Ludgate Hill.
+This use of a Gothic layout means that in many ways St. Paul's is very distinct from its European equivalents, having a far longer nave and by extension a far less centralised, symmetrical plan than most European Baroque churches.
+This layout also necessitated the corporation of some structural features not typically associated with Baroque architecture such as the use of buttressing to support the nave; these are behind a screen wall to give the illusion of a homogenously Baroque structure.
+The design of the completed building also changed substantially over the course of the 30 year building, differing substantially from what was known as 'The Warrant Design' which was his original proposal.
+Construction began in 1675 and was finally completed in 1710, with much of the later work being overseen by Wren's son Christopher Wren the Younger.